YassineMankai/Solar_System/README.md

 → ‘UP’ or ‘DOWN’: to decrease or increase (respectively) theta

 → ‘Q’ or ‘S’: to decrease or increase (respectively) r

+# For more information:
+check my blog post on this lab via this https://damir401.github.io/labs/igr201/